 "We don't believe that theatre can change the world, but it can change an opinion.
 Change enough opinions and you might just change the world."

-As well as producing new theatre the company also work alongside the community to engage people in theatre and the arts.
-Naked Frank Theatre's outreach work allows them to work interactively with people on new projects and challenge controversial topics.
-The company encourage individuals to get involved in artistic projects and regularly host new events, workshops and campaigns that individuals can take part in.
+As well as producing new theatre, the company also work closely alongside the community; striving to engage those whom would otherwise struggle to enjoy the arts.
+Their outreach work allows them to interact directly with the public and support the challenge of addressing controversial topics.
+Naked Frank Theatre encourage individuals to get involved in artistic projects and regularly host new events, workshops and campaigns for people to take part in.

 The company's work is often, but not exclusively, aimed at young people and vulnerable or disadvantaged communities.
 This ethos means that their work is always written and produced to have a positive impact on their audiences or the subjects being tackled.

-As a non-profit organisation Naked Frank Theatre rely heavily on funding and support in-kind to produce work and run new projects.
+As a non-profit organisation Naked Frank Theatre rely heavily on funding and support in-kind to produce work and run projects.